linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/MM & DC Five Common Mistakes-1 (1).md

 This report covers five common mistakes and offers concrete and actionable ways to manage them.
 You can think of these mistakes as the common reasons that investors veer from their investment process or cases where the processes themselves are incomplete.

-# Mistake 1: Relying too much on the "inside view."
-Solution: Integrate the "outside view."
+## Mistake 1: Relying too much on the "inside view."

+**Solution: Integrate the "outside view."**

 The results of an experiment by Roger Buehler, a professor of psychology, will come as no surprise to you if you have kids in school.
 Buehler asked college students to tell him the date by which they were 99 percent confident they would have completed a school assignment.
-For example, if he asked on a Monday, the students might respond that they were nearly certain to be done with their academic project by Friday.[6]
+For example, if he asked on a Monday, the students might respond that they were nearly certain to be done with their academic project by Friday.<sup>6</sup>

 When Buehler checked on the predictions, he found that only 45 percent of the students had completed the tasks on the designated date.
-The students had confidence in their estimates that vastly surpassed their
+The students had confidence in their estimates that vastly surpassed their accomplishments.

-accomplishments.
 This tendency to be overly optimistic happens in many settings, from judging how long it will take to remodel your kitchen to estimating the launch date for a new product to forecasting the cost of an infrastructure project.<sup>7</sup>

 There is a natural way of thinking about plans and predictions, which psychologists call the "inside view."
 We gather lots of information, consider the specifics of the situation, and combine the two to create a scenario for the future.
 For instance, a student might consider how busy she is in the upcoming days, assess the difficulty of the assignment, and then figure that it's almost a sure thing that she'll have it done by Friday.